sarahlibx/concentration-memory-game/README.md

 - Create flip animation with the cards
 - Add modal at end of game to display outcome (number of wins vs losses & matches found this round)
 - Add timer for each round of play to include in game stats modal
-- Show all matching cards at the end of each round
+- Show all matching cards at the end of each round OR for a quick second on game load for the user to "memorize" the board